The Problem With Low Maintenance Friendships

 AdvertisementADVERTISEMENT

 This kind of minimal-contact friendship is considered a positive thing when the relationship is able to thrive.
-There are countless articles and posts on social media eulogizing the benefits of this type of friendship, with some encouraging people to “tag their low-maintenance bestie."
-“Let’s normalize low-maintenance friendships,” says TikTok user @jlueche in one video with over 31,000 likes.
+There are countless articles and posts on social media eulogising the benefits of this type of friendship, with some encouraging people to “tag their low-maintenance bestie!”.
+“Let’s normalise low-maintenance friendships,” says TikTok user @jlueche in one video with over 31,000 likes.
 “It gives me the ick when people get pressed over MY TIME.”

 AdvertisementADVERTISEMENT

-Danielle Bayard Jackson, a friendship expert, thinks that low-maintenance friendships are a “dangerous” thing to glamorize.
-“It’s important to define exactly what makes a friendship ‘low-maintenance’ or ‘low-effort,’” she says.
-“I can appreciate low-effort in terms of I’m not trying to put on a mask, or I'm not performing in this friendship, or when there’s a certain ease.”
+Danielle Bayard Jackson, a female friendship expert, thinks that low-maintenance friendships are a “dangerous” thing to glamorise.
+“It’s important to define exactly what makes a friendship ‘low-maintenance’ or ‘low-effort’,” she says.
+“I can appreciate ‘low-effort’ in terms of I’m not trying to put on a mask, or I'm not performing in this friendship, or when there’s a certain ease”.
 However, as Bayard Jackson points out, the way low-maintenance friendships are typically discussed online relates more to the frequency in which we have to check in on our friends.
-This is problematic, Bayard Jackson argues, because it could lead to a situation where one friend is doing all the work to maintain the relationship.
+This is problematic, Bayard argues, because it could lead to a situation where one friend is doing all the work to maintain the relationship.
 “We should be curious about the effort that the other person is putting in, and whether or not they feel satisfied,” she says.

 AdvertisementADVERTISEMENT